algo21-221040048/Assignment1/README.md

  This is the code of establishing AlphaNet.

- There are three folders in the project:
+ There are Five folders in the project:

 - **Reference paper**: The original paper and relevant references are in it.
 - **Code**: The final code which contains no bugs.